-Melbourne and Milan are sister cities and Lino decided that rather than the relationship be based only upon business and culture, it was time that people with disabilities were involved.
-Not being a person you could say no to, the MelMi partnership was soon established, involving the cities of Melbourne and Milan, Atlha Onlus, Bailey House, The Italian Institute of Culture, The Australian High Commission in Milan, the Italian Trade Delegation and Interchange Outer East.
-This made the meetings somewhat fun especially when Lino started telling off the Milan city councillors for their attitudes towards people with a disability
+Melbourne and Milan are sister cities and Lino decided that rather than the relationship being based only upon business and culture, it was time that people with disabilities were involved.
+Not being a person you could say no to, the MelMi partnership was soon established, involving the cities of Melbourne and Milan, the organisations Atlha Onlus, and Bailey House, the Italian Institute of Culture, The Australian High Commission in Milan, the Italian Trade Delegation and Interchange Outer East.
+This made the meetings somewhat fun especially when Lino started berating the Milan city councillors for their attitudes towards people with a disability.

 From 2010 to now we have hosted our Italian guests three times and have been their guests in Milan on three occasions.
 The MelMi project officially ended in 2014 when the City of Melbourne decided to end their involvement in the project due to cost factors.
-Other partners followed suit, however the project has continued between Atlha Onlus, Interchange and a second Italian organisation, CREA.
+Other partners also left but the project has continued between Atlha Onlus, Interchange Outer East and a second Italian organisation, CREA.

 MelMi has offered a unique and special opportunity for people to experience life from a different perspective.
-35 people from Interchange have been involved in visiting Milan and countless others have been involved when they have visited us in Melbourne.
-We have been to meetings with the Mayor of Milan, The Australian High Commissioner, formal receptions in Melbourne and Milan, family gatherings, medieval castles for dinner, the "amazing" museum of modern art (where we nearly got kicked out for laughing), played in a soccer tournament, danced in the streets of "Old Bergamo", nearly been arrested for playing footy in the town piazza, watched Inter Milan win 2:0 at the San Siro, taught school kids to play aussie rules, played cricket matches and made so many priceless memories with the people of Atlha and CREA.
+35 people from Interchange have been involved in visiting Milan and countless others have been involved when the Italian contingent have visited us in Melbourne.
+We have been to meetings with the Mayor of Milan, The Australian High Commissioner, formal receptions in Melbourne and Milan, family gatherings, medieval castles for dinner, the 'amazing' museum of modern art (where we nearly got kicked out for laughing), played in a soccer tournament, danced in the streets of 'Old Bergamo', nearly been arrested for playing footy in the town piazza, watched Inter Milan win 2:0 at the San Siro, taught school kids to play aussie rules, played cricket matches and made so many priceless memories with the people of Atlha and CREA.
 And that's just when we visit them!